galaxyproject/galaxy-hub/src/events/gccbosc2018/faq/index.md

 # Frequently Asked Questions (FAQs) about GCCBOSC 2018

+# Posters and Demos

+Poster and demo listing available on https://gccbosc2018.sched.com.
+Note - odd numbers are presented on Wednesday, even numbers on Thursday.

+## Posters:
+- The poster/demo sessions are scheduled on Wed and Thurs (June 27 and 28) from 3-4pm in the Performing Arts Building (PAB) atrium.
+Your poster must measure not more than 4 x 4 feet (121 x 121 cm).
+- Poster setup starts at 8am on Wednesday morning, and all posters should be up before 3pm on Wednesday.
+- Posters should be left up until at least 4pm on Thursday.
+Posters should be taken down no later than 7pm on Thursday.
+- Odd-numbered posters will present on Wed and even-numbered on Thurs.

+## Demos:
+- The poster/demo sessions are scheduled on Wed and Thurs from 3-4pm.
+- Tables will be available for demos in the Performing Arts Building (PAB) during the same time as the poster sessions.
+- Odd-numbered demos will present on Wed and even-numbered on Thurs.
+- If your abstract was accepted for a poster and a demo, you will co-present both at the same time – you will have a table for demos near your poster.
+- Wifi should be available for the demos but it would be wise to have some material cached on your computer in case the connection is slow or goes down.
+- Power outlets may not be available during the demo session.
+Please make sure your laptop is fully charged before your demo.

 # Housing

 ## Who can stay in conference housing in Reed College residence halls?